Kingis60K/Sisu_ARC/documentation/Arttu-HourlyDiary.md

 3 hours of documentation

 ### 4.4
-Documentation about the GPP VM
-3 hours of documentation
+Team meeting with Tero Karvinen, Documentation about the GPP VM 30 minute meeting + 2 hour team meeting, 3 hours of documentation

 ### 5.4
 Finishing documentation about the GPP VM